 According to an interview with Noor Jehan’s veterinarian, Dr. Amir Khalil, the elephant still faces a 50-50 chance of survival, emphasizing the need to end the exploitation of animals for human entertainment and advocate for their freedom and well-being.
 It is crucial to note that Noor Jehan is only 17, and elephants have an average lifespan of approximately 70 years.

 Ending Animal Exploitation

 Noor Jehan’s progress on the road to recovery is a positive sign, but her story highlights the cruelty of keeping animals in captivity for entertainment and the urgent need to end their exploitation.
 The exploitation of animals for human entertainment is not only unethical but also unnecessary, as there are countless other forms of entertainment that do not involve the use of animals.
+For instance, technological advances now offer various gaming experiences, like jetx game download, which can provide entertainment without causing harm to living beings.
 With proper care and rehabilitation, animals like Noor Jehan can recover and thrive in their natural habitats, free from human exploitation and harm.